Jadu07/Queue-Management/README.md

 ✅ Customers can join and track their position in the queue (Web)
 ✅ Admins can manage queue status in real time (Mobile)
 ✅ REST API with Prisma + Supabase integration
-✅ Resets queue token numbers daily at 5:30 AM (with timestamps)
+✅ Resets queue token numbers daily at Midnight

 ---